bocoup/webpack-workshop/content/01-working-around-incompatibilities/content/01-resolving-require.md

 To recap the options we have available to teach webpack how to resolve requires.

-`packageMains` - this option is good to know about, but we find the defaults to be what you want in most cases, and other methods help with the "odd packages"
+`packageMains` - We showed you this setting mainly to describe how webpack finds the "main file" for a given package, the defaults will most likely be correct for your projects.

 `extensions` is a useful way to add more things to the auto-resolver capabilities.
 This is where you'd add `jsx` or `coffee` extensions to be auto-resolved.